imkailey/JRNL/thing.md

   - main macronutrient as far as muscles and building the body are concerned
 - amino acids
   - essential:
+    - body requires
+	- cannot make
+	- *essential* to derive from food
   - non essential:
+    - body can synthesize
+	- also present in diet
+	- not essential to derive from food
+  - conditionally essential:
+    - become essential under certain circumstances
+	- phenylalanine (essential) -> tyrosine (non essential)
+	- Phenylalanine (essential) → tyrosine (nonessential)
+	- Not enough phenylalanine from diet OR unable to convert (phenylketonuria) = tyrosine becomes conditionally essential
+	- Newborns = only 5 nonessential amino acids (the rest are conditionally essential until the baby develops further)
 - protein digestions
   - mouth
     - nothing
   - stomach
+    - partial hydrolysis (breakdown)
     - HCL, pepsin
+	- Hydrochloric acid denatures proteins
+	- Hydrochloric acid converts gastric enzyme pepsinogen (inactive ) → pepsin (active)
+	- Digestive enzymes attack peptide bonds between amino acids
   - small intestine
+    - further hydrolysis
     - proteases:
+	  - Pancreatic and intestinal proteases break more peptide bonds
 	- peptidases:
+	  - Peptidase enzymes split most dipeptides and tripeptides into single amino acids
+	  - Digestive enzymes are proteins: become denatured and digested in sub-optimal pH
 - protein absorption active transporters (AAs)
 - protein metabolism
   - nitrogen balance:
+    - Zero nitrogen balance or nitrogen equilibrium
+	- Balance occurs when protein synthesis = protein degradation AND when protein intake from food = nitrogen excretion
+	- Positive N status: synthesis of new proteins exceeds degradation; retaining protein (and N) in tissues as blood, bone, skin, and muscle cells are built
+	  - Growing infants, children, pregnant women, recovering from injury
+	- Negative N status: protein degradation exceeds synthesis; losing proteins (and N) as muscle and other proteins are broken down for glucose or energy
   - amino acid pool:
+    -  released amino acids mix with dietary amino acids
+	- Pattern of amino acids in pool = fairly constant, despite varying rates of protein intake and degradation
+	- Used for protein production
+	- Used for energy or glucose (if stripped of N)
+    - Can also be stored as fat
   - urea production and excretion:
+    - Increased dietary protein intake increases urea production
 - how these things work together to make up our body